Diamondbacks vs. Nationals Player Props Betting Odds

 Walker Stats

-- Walker has six doubles, seven home runs, seven walks and 25 RBI (29 total hits).
-He has stolen one base.
+- Walker has 31 hits with seven doubles, seven home runs, seven walks and 25 RBI.
+He's also stolen one base.

-- Walker will look for his third straight game with a hit in this contest.
-In his last five games he is hitting .409 with a double, four home runs, two walks and 10 RBI.
+- Walker hopes to build on a three-game hitting streak in this matchup.
+During his last five outings he is hitting .429 with a double, four home runs, two walks and eight RBI.

 Walker Recent Games